 \section{Concluding Remarks}

-Cloud-hosted LLM serving is becoming pervasive in our daily lives but raises privacy concerns since users must submit their prompts to the cloud. \OSPD combines two techniques to protect user prompts from LLM providers: \spd (SPD) and \po (PO).
-SPD fully leverages the confidential computing capabilities of modern hardware for efficient and scalable \name.
-PO, on the other hand, leverages the statistical properties of advanced language model to achieve confidentiality without encryption.
-Our proposed techniques have the potential to enable privacy-preserving LLM applications such as chatbots and AI assistants that involve sensitive data such as personal information, clinical records, and financial documents.
+Cloud-hosted LLM service is becoming pervasive in our daily lives.
+However, it raises privacy concerns since users must submit their prompts to the cloud, which are handled by the LLM service in plaintext. \OSPD combines confidential computing and \spd (SPD) to protect user prompts from adversaries in the cloud, including both the cloud provider and the LLM provider.
+It fully utilizes the confidential computing capabilities of modern hardware to establish trust and protect both user prompts and the LLM.
+SPD further secures user prompts from the LLM provider while retaining the full utility of the LLM service, achieving efficient and scalable \name.
+Our proposed solution has the potential to enable privacy-preserving LLM applications such as chatbots and AI assistants that involve sensitive data such as personal information, clinical records, and financial documents.